min2ha/ukwa-site/content/target/62743/index.en.md

   "subject": "Oral History in the UK"
 }

-# British Library Sound & Vision Blog: Memories of Stephen Hawking in An Oral History of British Science

 Links to two interviews with scientists from the British Library Oral History department discussing Stephen Hawking.